The British Diplomatic Oral History Programme (BDOHP) creates a valuable new body of research material for the study of British diplomatic history.

 How to use the BDOHP

 The transcripts of the BDOHP interviews are available below, and these can be broadly searched by subject, country and historical event.
-You can also try a more advanced search by using the indexed catalogue to the transcripts on ArchiveSearch (which contains information on most of the archives and manuscripts held in Cambridge).
+You can also try a more advanced search by using the indexed catalogue to the transcripts on ArchiveSearch (which contains information on most of the archives and manuscripts held in Cambridge), or do free text searching within all the transcripts themselves on our Access Portal.

 Supported by the McBain Family Foundation and the Chalke Valley History Trust.